rthomas2/rt_funtimes/README.md

-# rt_funtimes This is my new Git repo, is it not the most fun?
+# rt_funtimes
+Added this readme file for fun in github